Jason-Tighe/fire-image-test/README.md

 https://codesandbox.io/s/qrcode-test-d16zm?file=/src/App.js

-I'm able to now download QRcodes as .png files....
+I'm able to now download QRcodes as .png files

 had some issues on my codesandbox have to figure out tomorrow3